Rudbeckia, summer 2022

 Teaching and advising

-As part of my special education teaching, I also provide case management, including development of individualized education plans (IEPs) and support for students and families with complex needs.
+As part of my special education teaching, I also provide case management, including development of individualized education plans (IEPs) and behavior intervention plans, and support for students and families with complex needs.
 Much of my teaching career has focused on supporting students who have experienced interruptions, trauma, or other challenges in their formal education.
-I received a Teachers of Tomorrow scholarship to train as special education K-12 teacher, and in 2022, I received the Teacher of Promise award -- a teaching award for new teachers.
+I received a Teachers of Tomorrow scholarship to train as special education PreK-12 teacher, and in 2022, I received the Teacher of Promise award -- a teaching award for new teachers.

 University courses